-Applied Behavioural Analysis (ABA) is a set of principles and practicies that utilizes methodologies derived from principles of behaviour that are subsequently applied to improve socially significant behaviour.
+Applied Behavioural Analysis (ABA) is a set of principles and practices that utilizes methodologies derived from principles of behaviour that are subsequently applied to improve socially significant behaviour.
 Experimentation is also utilized to ascertain variable factors responsible for an improvement in behaviour (Cooper, J., Heron, T., & Heward, W. (2007).
 Applied Behavior Analysis (2 ed.).
 New Jersey: Pearson Education).

-TIPES provides individual Applied Behavioural Analysis (ABA) therapy through a team approach consisting of an Educational consultant, Senior Therapist and Instructor therapists.
-A psychologist is available to provide individual assessments.
-Children are initially assessed using The Assessment of Basic Language and Learning Skills (Revised) (ABLLS-R) in order to develop a program that is unique to their needs.
+TIPES provides individual Applied Behavioural Analysis (ABA) therapy through a team approach consisting of an Educational Consultant, Senior Therapists, Board Certified Behaviour Analyst (BCBA) and Instructor therapists, as well as a consulting psychologist who is available to provide individual assessments.
+Children are initially assessed using one or more of the following assessment in order to develop a program that is unique to their needs.

 Intensive Behavioural Intervention (IBI) is the application of ABA principles in an intense, one-on-one setting.
 Methods of teaching are individualized for your child.
 IBI incorporates data analysis and records are kept of your child’s progress so that informed evaluation may occur at frequent intervals.
 IBI is done on a one-to-one basis with trained professionals.